Vichitra Vanitha

 Vichitra Vanitha is a 1947 Indian Tamil-language film produced and directed by Krishnaswami Subrahmanyam.
 The film stars B. S. Saroja and S. Krishnaswamy.

 Plot

-The story tells the fun and misunderstanding between people due to mistaken identities.
-The main character is a woman attempting to attract the attention of a young rich man whom she falls in love with.
+The story explores the fun and misunderstandings between people due to mistaken identities.
+The main character is a woman attempting to attract the attention of a young rich man who she has fallen in love with.

 Cast

 The list is compiled from the database of Film News Anandan and from the review article in the Hindu newspaper.